MSNBC Live Stream: How to watch MSNBC free or cheap online

 For the purposes of live streaming MSNBC, you’ll want to go for the cheapest option.
 That’s the Sling Blue bundle for $30 per month.

 Sling TV also offers 10 hours of Cloud DVR for free or 50 hours for another $5 per month.
-Not everyone likes the approach of having smaller add-on channel bundles, but some people love it.
+Not everyone likes the approach of having smaller add-on features or channel bundles, but some people love it.

-It’s a decent option if you’re on a budget because you can just go with Sling Blue and News Extra for $35 per month (with 10 hours of Cloud DVR).
+It’s a decent option if you’re on a budget.
 You can look over the channel lineup, or just go for a free 7-day trial.
 You can cancel if it’s not for you.
+If you sign up for a brief subscription, you can also get a free or discounted streaming device.

 fuboTV: live stream MSNBC without cable